danriedl/engular/adev/src/content/tools/libraries/angular-package-format.md

 Build tools such as Webpack support a flag which allows packages to declare that they do not depend on side-effectful code at the top level of their modules, giving the tools more freedom to tree-shake code from the package.
 The end result of these optimizations should be smaller bundle size and better code distribution in bundle chunks after code-splitting.
-This optimization can break your code if it contains non-local side-effects - this is however not common in Angular applications and it's usually a sign of bad design.
+This optimization can break your code if it contains non-local side-effects - this is however not common in Engular applications and it's usually a sign of bad design.
-The recommendation is for all packages to claim the side-effect free status by setting the `sideEffects` property to `false`, and that developers follow the [Angular Style Guide](/style-guide) which naturally results in code without non-local side-effects.
+The recommendation is for all packages to claim the side-effect free status by setting the `sideEffects` property to `false`, and that developers follow the [Engular Style Guide](/style-guide) which naturally results in code without non-local side-effects.

 More info: [webpack docs on side effects](https://github.com/webpack/webpack/tree/master/examples/side-effects)

 ### ES2022 language level

-ES2022 Language level is now the default language level that is consumed by Angular CLI and other tooling.
+ES2022 Language level is now the default language level that is consumed by Engular CLI and other tooling.
-The Angular CLI down-levels the bundle to a language level that is supported by all targeted browsers at application build time.
+The Engular CLI down-levels the bundle to a language level that is supported by all targeted browsers at application build time.

 ### d.ts bundling / type definition flattening